One arrested after shots fired in Southeast Austin - Austin Daily Herald

 When that vehicle was pulled over by the officer, a male subject exited the passenger door and fled on foot.
 The officer was able to identify the subject, but the subject evaded arrest.

-While pursuing that male subject, the female driver fled from the stop in the vehicle.
+While the officer pursued that male subject, the female driver fled from the stop in the vehicle.

 The officer located a shotgun at the scene of the stop that appeared to have fallen out of the car when the male party fled.
 That shotgun was later identified as having been stolen out of Waseca County.

 The female believed to be the driver in this incident, Ameisha Gunsallus, 19, of Austin, and the car were later located.
-Gunsallus was taken into custody at that time and transported to the Mower County Jail.
+Gunsallus was taken into custody and transported to the Mower County Jail.

 This case remains under active investigation.